ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/README.md

 # Secure-Multi-Cloud-Environments-Hackathon
 Repository for the Microsoft Secure Multi-Cloud Environments Hackathon.

-Over three days you'll learn how to leverage Microsoft security technologies to secure your customer's multi-cloud environments.
-Each day will have presentations on the topics as well as hands-on labs for you to work through in a group with a Microsoft proctor.
+This three-day, hands-on hackathon is designed for partners who want to expand the scope of their managed security services beyond Azure.
+You'll learn how to leverage Microsoft security technologies and services to secure your customer's multi-cloud environments.
+Each day will have topical presentations and demos as well as hands-on labs for you to work through in a group with a Microsoft proctor.

+:warning:*Partners should have teams of 2-6 people, and your registrations will be reviewed to prioritise partners who have an existing manged security service and wish to expand, and ideally have some hands-on experience.
+You'll need access to both an Azure and AWS tenant (free tier or trial).
+Presentations will take place in the general channel where your personal data (email and name) will be visible to other attendees.*

 ## High-level Agenda
- - [Day 1:](/Day1.md) Control access into multi-cloud environments and gain insights into over provisioned roles using Microsoft Entra.
-You'll also get started with onboarding into Defender for Cloud by leveraging Azure Arc, as well as onboarding into Entra Permissions Management
+ - [Day 1:](/Day1.md) You will start the hackathon by learning how to control access into multi-cloud environments and gain insights into over provisioned roles using Microsoft Entra.
+You'll also get started with onboarding into Defender for Cloud leveraging Azure Arc.
- - [Day 2:](/Day2.md) We'll delve deeper into Defender for Cloud's multi-cloud capabilities as well as its integration with Entra Permissions Management
+ - [Day 2:](/Day2.md) You will delve deeper into Defender for Cloud's multi-cloud capabilities as well as its integration with Entra Permissions Management.
- - [Day 3:](/Day3.md) You'll learn about multi-cloud automation, detection, and response and bring it all together into Microsoft Sentinel.
+ - [Day 3:](/Day3.md) Finally, you will learn about multi-cloud automation, detection, and response and bring it all together into Microsoft Sentinel.

 ### W-I-P
 Work-in-progress detailed [Agenda here](Agenda.md).